FrankasProjects/cloud-native-reliability-deployment/Deployment/Reliability/Distribution/Data/RDS/readme.md

 ### Physical Data Distribution

 The database is created as a Multi-AZ database.
-For MariaDB instnaces this means, that an additional DB instance is provided in another vailability zone (selected fromt he created subnet group) that serves only as a fallback (linktowebsite).
+For MariaDB instances this means, that an additional DB instance is provided in another availability zone (selected from the created subnet group) that serves only as a fallback.
 In order to achieve further distribution, that also serves requets readreplicas can be created with the following commands:

 ```